 What causes low Total Alkalinity in pool water?

-Low Total Alkalinity in pool water can be caused by the addition of acidic pool chemicals like muriatic acid.
+Low Total Alkalinity in pool water is caused by the addition of acidic pool chemicals like muriatic acid.
 These chemicals lower the pH level of the water, which in turn decreases the total alkalinity.
 This is because total alkalinity measures the water’s ability to neutralize acid, acting as a buffer against pH decrease.
 Therefore, when acidic chemicals are added to the pool, they reduce the water’s alkalinity.

 What are the signs of high Total Alkalinity in pool water?